» Home » E-Mail » Donate » Crime » Hobby Electronics

 Furthermore:

-Humanism must address itself to the heart and the passions; it must have some relevance to practice and conduct; and it must have some effect upon how we live.
-I submit that broadly conceived the freethought movement has failed in that direction.
 Marxism was an effort to apply humanism to practice, and indeed Marx said that atheism was merely abstract, that it only became meaningfully expressed when it was realized in terms of Communism; and so Communism offered a program and an agenda for the future liberation of mankind.

-The Marxist-Leninists failed because they developed a new tyranny.
+The Marxist-Leninist's failed because they developed a new tyranny.
 And so we now see that Marxism without freedom is not an authentic humanism.
 But we must not give up on Marx's basic insight that humanism only has meaning if it is related to practice.

-Understand these people don't mean 'freedom' as in one can live their lives as they see fit, but freedom from material want in an atheist framework.
+Understand these people don't mean 'freedom' as in one can live their lives as they see fit, but freedom from material want in an atheist-socialist framework.
 The government is to secure that 'freedom' through material 'fairness.'
 Read 'redistribution' or as President Obama says, 're-distributive change.'

 We need to step up to a new plateau, and that, I submit, must be a plateau that defines a new eupraxophy that is relevant to the human condition, can inspire human beings to commitment and action, and provide meaning to their lives.
 This task is all the more pressing given the apparent collapse of Marxism, and the great vacuum in the world for inspiring ideals.